 The Vegetation Protection Zone barrier shall be continuous and at least four (4) feet above the ground.
 The material used to construct the barrier shall be rigid and semi-permanent (such as wire fencing) and must be specified on the landscape plan.

-This section requires the erection and maintenance of a four-foot-high, 12-gauge metal fencing around the Vegetation Protection Zone of a Protected Tree.
+This section requires the erection and maintenance of a four-foot-high, minimum 12-gauge metal fencing around the Vegetation Protection Zone of a Protected Tree.
 This protective fencing shall remain intact and undisturbed throughout the duration of the activity.
 No equipment, materials, or debris shall be stored or placed within this protected area.

 The required tree barriers shall be properly installed and verification of such installation shall be made by the landscape inspector prior to the issuance of a development or clearing permit.